 How To Make Chicken With Butternut Squash

 For this one-pan chicken dinner, cubes of the squash are tossed with melted butter and sage leaves.
 Then it gets tumbled over chicken drumsticks in a big pan.
 I really like my very large cast iron skillet for this one.

 You roast it all until the chicken is done and the squash is soft, with a few caramelized edges here and there.
 Add some nice crusty bread or some wild rice and you’ve got yourself such a delicious Fall dinner.

-If you love butternut squash like I do, you’ll also want to check out this recipe for Grilled Scallops with Butternut Squash.
-It’s an interesting recipe because the squash is par-cooked ahead of time and then grilled as part of the skewers.
-I just love the way the grilled bits get so so sweet.
+If you love butternut squash like I do, you’ll also want to check out this recipe for Cranberry Glazed Butternut Squash.
+It’s such an amazing flavor combination that is perfect for a fall dinner.

 There’s nothing better than a one-pan dinner.
 Put everything in the pan, put it in the oven and walk away.
 With this one, you’ll come back 45 minutes later to a pan full of juicy chicken and sweet soft butternut squash, perfect for a fall evening.

 - 1 (2 lb.) butternut squash

 - 8 chicken drumsticks, with or without skin